david-rhodes/GSOPs/README.md

 ## Help
 * All digital assets exist in the SOPS context and (most) have their own help card documentation.
 * Examples scenes and content exist in the `hip` directory.
 Use these to understand gaussian splat workflows.
+Examples will work best if you have SideFX Labs installed.
 * For demonstrations of what GSOPs are capable of, please see [GSOPS on LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=gsops).
 * Houdini provides many wonderful tools that will help you work with Gaussian Splat data.
 If you're not already familiar, check out the following SOP nodes: point cloud normal/surface, VDB from particles/polygons, cluster, and group (w/keep in bounding regions).